Mattia23Dev/Recipe-App-React/README.md

-# Getting Started with Create React App
+# Recipe App by Spoonacular API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project

-## Available Scripts
+## Demo

-In the project directory, you can run:
+You can try it at https://recipeapp-noris.netlify.app/

 ### `npm start`